pamnard/SpyKit-Tracker/README.md

   - **File Downloads:** Auto-detects download links (PDF, ZIP, etc.).
   - **Visibility:** Tracks when the tab becomes hidden/visible for accurate "Time on Page" metrics.

-### 🆔 Robust Visitor Identification
+### 🆔 Robust Visitor Identification (Session Handoff)

 - Generates a stable `visitor_id` based on anonymous device signals.
-- Works even if cookies are cleared or blocked, ensuring consistent user journey tracking.
+- **Device Matching:** Uses Canvas, WebGL, and AudioContext signals to re-identify visitors even if cookies are lost or they switch from WebView to Browser.
+- **Session Linking:** Automatically links sessions across different domains or apps within a 15-minute window.
-- Syncs IDs across subdomains and (optionally) cross-domains.
+- Syncs IDs across subdomains and (optionally) cross-domains via image pixel.

 ## 🏗 Architecture